-Chaco Canyon was the center of trade, religious ceremony and governmental administration for the Four Corners area from about 850 CE to about 1250 CE.
-These were the Ancestral Puebloans and their expression of civilization here was marked by large pre-planned masonry constructions, advanced geometries, explicit astronomical alignments, fine engineering and developed landscaping that added up to an impressive urban center of spectacular public architecture.
+Chaco Canyon was the center of trade, religious ceremony and governmental administration for the Four Corners area from about 800 CE to about 1150 CE, during what archaeologists now call the Pueblo II & III eras.
+These were the Ancestral Puebloans.
+Their expression of civilization was marked by large, pre-planned masonry constructions, advanced geometries, explicit astronomical alignments, fine engineering and developed landscaping that added up to an impressive urban center of spectacular public architecture.

 Looking at what remains in Chaco Canyon today, it's hard to believe an urban center the size of this one could have grown and flourished in this high desert landscape with short growing seasons and marginal rainfall.
-Obviously, the climate had to be significantly wetter from at least the mid 800's to about 1250 CE.
-Several of the Great Houses were built in the late 800's and early 900's, built to exacting astronomical orientations and architectural standards.
+Obviously, the climate had to be significantly wetter from at least the mid 700s to the early 1100s CE.
+Construction of Pueblo Bonito is said to have begun around 800 CE, built to exacting astronomical orientations and architectural standards.
+Several of the other Great Houses were built in the late 800s and early 900s, built to the same standards.
 The builders used masonry techniques unique for the time, constructing multi-storied edifices with hundreds of rooms each.
-Each was built to a pre-specified plan in contrast to the previously-normal method of adding extra rooms as they were needed.
+Each was built to a pre-specified plan, in contrast to the previously-normal method of cobbling on extra rooms as they were needed.
 Some of these buildings must have taken decades to complete, some might have taken a century or more.
 Each structure is definitely recognizable as a representative of mature Chacoan architecture.

 The earliest known map of the area was drawn in 1776 by a Spanish cartographer named Bernardo de Miera y Pacheco.
 Chaco Canyon had already been abandoned for more than 500 years by then.
-I would imagine those early Spanish explorers were surprised to stumble on something as large and magnificent as Chaco must have looked 240 years ago.
+I would imagine those early Spanish explorers were surprised to stumble on something as large and magnificent as Chaco must have looked back then.

 Today, most folks begin their visit to Chaco Culture National Historical Park at the Visitor Center (museum, theater, information desk, gift shop, bookstore, restrooms).
-From the Visitor Center, there's a 9-mile paved loop road that accesses the parking areas for six major sites in the valley (Hungo Pavi, Una Vida, Pueblo del Arroyo, Pueblo Bonito, Casa Rinconada and Chetro Ketl).
+From the Visitor Center, there's a 9-mile paved loop road that accesses the parking areas for six major sites in the valley: Hungo Pavi, Una Vida, Pueblo del Arroyo, Pueblo Bonito, Casa Rinconada and Chetro Ketl.
 There are well-marked self-guided trails from each parking area to and through each set of ruins.
-There are also four marked back country trails that access some of the more remote sites and features, including stairways, petroglyphs, ancient roads and spectacular valley overlooks.
-The trails are open from sunrise to sunset but you'll need a free back country permit before hiking and camping is not allowed in the back country: camping is allowed only at Gallo Campground.
+There are also several trails that lead along the canyon walls and offer close-up views of petroglyphs and other rock art.
+There are also four marked backcountry trails that access some of the more remote sites and features, including stairways, petroglyphs, ancient roads and spectacular valley overlooks.
+The trails are open from sunrise to sunset but you'll need a free backcountry permit before going hiking there.
+Camping is not allowed in the back country: camping is allowed only at Gallo Campground.

 To get there: The primary route to Chaco Culture National Historical Park is via US Highway 550.
 Turn south off US 550 about 3 miles southeast of the Nageezi Trading Post (at mile post 112.5) on County Road 7900.
 From that turnoff, there's eight miles of pavement (CR 7900) and 13 miles of packed dirt and gravel road (CR 7950) to the Chaco Culture National Historical Park Visitor Center.
 A word of warning: Many of these modern GPS mapping/guide services may direct you to take other roads in the area.
-Many of those other roads eat typical passenger cars as a snack before breakfast.
+The road I took the first time I went to Chaco is one of those and is no longer usable.
+Many of those other roads are on reservation land and see no maintenance.
+They will eat typical passenger cars as snacks before breakfast.
 CR 7950 is maintained regularly and is the most direct route to where you want to go.

 |Una Vida||850-1090 CE|